Westerham’s Hidden Garden Gems

 The Hospice in the Weald

-For visitors arriving by car, we recommend parking at the Darent Carpark (the first 3 hours are free) and following the map below which you can download and print here:
+For visitors arriving by car, we recommend parking at the Darent Carpark (the first 3 hours are free) and following the map.

-£10 for garden tour, cream tea and entertainment or
+£10 for garden trail, cream tea and entertainment or

 Once the area behind Westerham’s work house – now a tropical courtyard!
-Pause a while to remember the souls who have trod before you in this haven of imaginative planting.
+Pause a while to remember the souls who have trod before you on this site in this haven of imaginative planting.

 A tiny courtyard garden planted for our insect friends, with mixed borders and pots providing nectar over a long season – totally organic and wildlife friendly.
 And an oasis for humans, too!